chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

   - Several relationships that might affect

-  - You'll suck it up
+  - Yoyou'll suck it up

       - **Communal sharing** -Best friend – if you have to compromise for someone you like, you’d be happy